 - The Friends Meeting House, the Lutheran Church, and the Senior Citizens parking lots are closed to student parking.
 Parking in these locations can result in towing and fines.
 ALERT: Illegal parking in designated handicapped spots carries a fine.

-- Students with motorcycles should see the Dean of Students to determine an approved parking space.
+- Students with motorcycles should see the Associate Principal to determine an approved parking space.

 - Students should park in spaces indicated for student parking only